chrxh/alien/README.md

 4. Select `Release` and `x64` as build configuration.
 5. Click on `Start Without Debugging` (CTRL + F5).

-The following free libraries are (partially) contained in the repository:
+The following free libraries are (partially) contained in the repository and need not to be downloaded:
 - [Dear ImGui](https://github.com/ocornut/imgui)
 - [ImFileDialog](https://github.com/dfranx/ImFileDialog)
 - [ImPlot](https://github.com/epezent/implot)